distributed-lab/react-template/README.md

 | `yarn lint`                  | lint files (eslint + stylelint)         |
 | `yarn rsc [release-version]` | Lints release/release candidate version |
 |                              |                                         |

-## Soft deprecation notice

----

-I now consider this repo as softly deprecated, since it's based on pure scss and aimed to maximize the flexibility of designing possibilities.
-Tailwind and MUI now, can cover all the needs and provide the same flexibility with cleaner code, so I recommend using them instead.

----

 `.env-development` and `.env-production` is the custom solution for CI, which is used to build the app for different environments e.g. staging and production in github workflow files.